microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/toolWindow/toolWindow.md

 public class MyToolWindow : ToolWindow
 ```

-See the [Using rule based activation constraints](../../inside-the-sdk/activation-constraints.md/#rule-based-activation-constraints) docs for more information on valid term values.
+See the [Rule-based activation constraints](../../inside-the-sdk/activation-constraints.md/#rule-based-activation-constraints) docs for more information on valid term values.